kotlin-hands-on/hands-on/Networking and Data Storage with Kotlin Multiplatfrom Mobile/04_Creating_a_data_model.md

 Each serializable class must be marked with the `@Serializable` annotation.
 The `kotlinx.serialization` plugin automatically generates a default serializer for `@Serializable` classes unless we explicitly pass a link to a serializer through the annotation argument, but in our case we don't need to do that.
 The `@SerialName` annotation allows us to redefine field names, which lets us declare properties in data classes with names that are more easily readable.

-You can find the state of the project after this section in [this commit](https://github.com/kotlin-hands-on/kmm-networking-and-data-storage/commit/1f67a228290d58d31eb743ad649712adcf82352e) on the final branch in the GitHub repository.
+You can find the state of the project after this section on the [final branch](https://github.com/kotlin-hands-on/kmm-networking-and-data-storage/tree/final) in the GitHub repository.